 At a high level, the Remote Manage app provides a remote console that can assist with remote analysis and troubleshooting of Configuration Manager clients.
 There is no need to start the Configuration Manager Console, no need to establish a Configuration Manager Remote Control session, no need to launch Report Manager to view information about a specific client.
 You can accomplish all these tasks, and more, using the Remote Manage app.

-Requirements for installation of the tool
+Requirements for Installation of the Remote Manage App

 There are a few requirements that must be implemented on the computer that the tool is to be installed on before that installation can be successful.
 The Remote Manage app works on both Configuration Manager 2007 as well as Configuration Manager 2012 (all releases).
 The specific requirements are: